TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 Coordinate systems are probably the most complicated part of ggplot2.
 The default coordinate system is the Cartesian coordinate system where the x and y positions act independently to determine the location of each point.
 There are a number of other coordinate systems that are occasionally helpful.

 * `coord_flip()` switches the x and y axes.
 This is useful (for example), if we want horizontal boxplots.
-It??s also useful for long labels: it??s hard to get them to fit without overlapping on the x-axis.
+It's also useful for long labels: it's hard to get them to fit without overlapping on the x-axis.

 ```r